Alvin Drew: Military career

 Drew received his commission as a second lieutenant from the United States Air Force Academy in May 1984.
 He completed Undergraduate Helicopter Pilot Training at Fort Rucker, Alabama, in 1985.
 His initial assignment was to the HH-3E, flying combat rescue missions.
 He later transitioned to the MH-60G and was assigned to the Air Force Special Operations Command.
 There, he flew combat missions in operations Just Cause, Desert Shield, Desert Storm and Provide Comfort.
 He completed USAF Fixed-Wing Qualification in 1993, and the United States Naval Test Pilot School in June 1994.
 He has commanded two flight test units and served on Air Combat Command staff.

-Drew is a command pilot with over 3,000 hours flying time, flown in over 30 types of aircraft.
+Drew is a command pilot with over 4000 hours of flying time across 30 types of aircraft.
 He retired from the air force in September 2010, after more than 25 years of service.

 NASA career

 Selected as a mission specialist by NASA in July 2000, Drew reported for training in August 2000.
 Following the completion of two years of training and evaluation, he was assigned technical duties in the Astronaut Office Station Operations Branch.
 He served in technical assignments until he took a sabbatical to the U.S. Air Force's Air University at Maxwell Air Force Base, Alabama, attending a master's degree program at their Air War College.

 After his first successful spaceflight, STS-118, he worked as CAPCOM officer in Mission Control for the Mission of STS-123.
 Drew then spent almost a year in Russia as the director of operations overseeing the US operations at Yuri Gagarin Cosmonauts Training Center in Star City.
+Between STS-118 and STS-133, Drew has logged more than 612 hours in space.
 On April 21, 2009, he delivered a lecture “Space Shuttle Flight-118: A Mission to Build the International Space Station” at the ELE public forum in Moscow.

+Drew worked as a liaison between NASA and the United States Department of Defense between 2016 and 2024.
+Upon the establishment of the division of space sustainability in late 2024, Drew became NASA's first ever director for space sustainability.
+He is also the acting director of Cross-Directorate Technical Integration for NASA's Space Operations Mission Directorate.

 STS-118

-When Clayton Anderson was moved to STS-117 Drew was selected for the available position on STS-118.
+When Clayton Anderson was moved to STS-117, Drew was selected for the available position on STS-118.
+His selection for STS-118 made him the first representative of the astronaut class of 2000 to go into space.